edk2-docs/edk-ii-package-maintainer-guidelines/chapter1.md

 ### PACKAGE_GUID value
 This value shall be changed when a non-backward compatible change is made to the DEC file or content declared in the DEC has been modified.

 There are many tools available to create new GUID values.
 There is a Web site where a GUID can be generated: http://www.guidgen.com.
-Also, Microsoft Visual Studio also has a GUID generator.
+Microsoft Visual Studio also has a GUID generator.
+Linux distributions may also come with a GUID generator, such as uuid.

-Package Maintainers may update the GUID value if there are significant new features added to a package that are not related to any new specs instead of updating the PACKAGE\_VERSION value.
+Package Maintainers may update the GUID value if there are significant new features added to a package that are not related to any new specs instead of updating the ```PACKAGE_VERSION``` value.

 **Rationale**